 Did you know that CBD oil is classified as a food supplement?
 There have been several studies conducted to date that suggest that CBD oil has beneficial properties that help with various conditions including anxiety, depression, inflammation, autism, epilepsy, sleep disorders, migraines, MS, joint pain, Parkinson’s, fibromyalgia and several skin conditions.
 That’s a long list of ailments that one substance can help.

 I, for one, rely on CBD oil every day.
 It calms me and also helps with headaches.
-I use a vape pen with refillable cartridges, as well as water-soluble drops in my daily water.
+I use water-soluble drops in my daily water.
 I recommend trying various types and brands until you find what works for you.
 Some people also like to use a disposable cbd vape pen.
+Do make sure you are using quality CBD that you have researched well.
+There is a lot of junk out there that can do more harm than good.
+Always ask for the lab analysis before using any products.

 Butterbur is a shrub that’s native to Europe as well as some parts of Asia and North America.
 According to the National Institute of Health (NIH), it has been used since the 17th century to treat everything from coughs and asthma to wounds.
 The supplement of Butterbur extract is used widely by migraine sufferers who want a natural solution.
 I’m all in!